-Records show that Idaho is now killing pups.
-In the state’s escalating war on wolves, this is something new.
-Idaho has been steadily ratcheting up its assault on the recovering wolf population especially since the day in 2011 when wolves lost federal protections under the Endangered Species Act.
-It’s easy to grow numb to the constant policy changes foisted upon Idaho’s wolves.
-But this is much more than just another incremental step in the state’s efforts to kill most of its wolves.
+Helpless wolf pups are being killed in Idaho.
+In the spring of 2020 and again in 2021, Idaho Department of Fish and Game records show that young pups are being killed by hunters and the USDA’s Wildlife Services.
+Idaho has been steadily ratcheting up its assault on the recovering wolf population, especially since the day in 2011 when wolves lost federal protections under the Endangered Species Act.
+It’s easy to grow numb to the constant policy changes foisted upon Idaho’s wolves, but this is much more than just another incremental step in the state’s efforts to kill most of its wolves.
 Killing newborn wolves as a matter of policy is morally and ethically reprehensible.
 Idaho has reached a grim new low.

 Why Is Idaho Now Killing Pups?

 In early 2020, the Idaho Department of Fish and Game (IDFG) changed their rules to allow a hunter or trapper to kill 30 wolves in a given year.
 This is an increase of 300% from 2019 and 600% from 2012.
 A few months later in 2020, IDFG approved a series of rules that lengthened the hunting and trapping seasons for wolves, while expanding, to nearly statewide, the regions of the state exposed to wolf trapping, making it much easier to reach that 30-wolf limit.